jshannon63/laravel-psr15-middleware/README.md

 ## Usage

 ##### Add your PSR-15 compliant middlewares to the /config/psr15middleware.php configuration file.
 1. It is NOT necessary to declare PSR-15 middleware in the app/Http/Middleware/Kernel.php file.
-Psr15Middleware will automatically register middlewares by pushing them on the various middleware stacks of Laravel.
+Psr15Middleware will automatically register itself and its middlewares by pushing them onto the Laravel middleware stacks.
 2. Config entries can be classnames, callables or objects as shown in the example below.
-3. Additional sections for aliases ($routeMiddleware) and groups ($middlewareGroups) which equate to the special route middleware groups within the app\Http\Middleware\Kernel.php file.
+3. Additional sections for aliases ($routeMiddleware) and groups ($middlewareGroups) which closely adheres to the special route middleware groups within the app\Http\Middleware\Kernel.php file.
 4. You can add new groups if you like (i.e., custom as shown).
 ```
 return [
     'middleware' => [

         \Jshannon63\Psr15Middleware\exampleMiddleware::class,

         function() {
             return new \Jshannon63\Psr15Middleware\exampleMiddleware();
          },

-        (new \Jshannon63\Psr15Middleware\exampleMiddleware())
+        (new \Jshannon63\Psr15Middleware\exampleMiddleware()),

     ],
     'groups' => [
        'web' => [